npm package discovery and stats viewer.

 Commands

-# Install latest Chrome Stable
+# Install latest Chrome Stable and matching Chromedriver version

 browser-driver-manager install chrome

-# Install latest Chrome Beta
+# Install latest Chrome Beta and matching Chromedriver

-browser-driver-manager install chrome=beta
+browser-driver-manager install chrome@beta

-# Install ChromeDriver version 97
+# Install ChromeDriver version 97 and matching Chromedriver

-browser-driver-manager install chromedriver=97
+browser-driver-manager install chrome@97

 • version: Get the installed version of the browser or driver.
-Can also pass the specific browser channel.

-# Get installed Chrome version
+# Get installed Chrome and Chromedriver versions

 browser-driver-manager version chrome

-# Get installed Chrome location
+# Get installed Chrome and Chromedriver locations

 browser-driver-manager which chrome